Skip to Main Content

 Type of coverage

-There are only two coverage options on a flood insurance policy: building coverage and contents coverage.
+There are only two coverage options on an NFIP flood insurance policy: building coverage and contents coverage.
 Choosing a policy with no contents coverage will likely be cheaper than choosing a policy that includes both coverage types, but could leave you financially vulnerable if a flood destroys your home and everything in it.
+You may be able to add more coverage types with a private provider, like additional living expenses and scheduled property coverage, but these will likely raise the cost of your coverage.

 Coverage limit and deductible level

 Generally, the more coverage you purchase, the higher your premium will be.
-The higher your coverage, the greater the risk to the insurance company, which is taking on greater risk with higher coverage levels.
+The higher your coverage, the greater the risk to the insurance company.
 Your deductible, which is the amount of money you will pay out of pocket if you file a claim, also impacts your premium.
 Typically, the higher your deductible, the lower your premium will be.
-With a higher deductible, you are taking on a higher amount of financial responsibility in the event of claim, thus reducing the financial burden of the insurance provider.
+With a higher deductible, you assume a higher amount of financial responsibility in the event of a claim, thus reducing the financial burden of the insurance provider.

 Type of policy

-Depending on your home’s location, you may qualify for a National Flood Insurance Program (NFIP) Preferred Risk Policy (PRP).
+Depending on your home’s location, you may qualify for an NFIP Preferred Risk Policy (PRP).
 If your home is located in a low-risk flood area, you may be able to purchase valuable PRP flood insurance coverage at a lower price.
 Standard policies are often the only option for homes located in moderate- and high-risk flood areas.

 Insurance company